MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi.md

 To learn more, go to [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts).

-### <a name="view-actual-amounts-compared-to-budgeted-amounts-for-all-accounts-and-for-several-periods"></a>View actual amounts compared to budgeted amounts for all accounts and for several periods
+### View actual amounts compared to budgeted amounts for all accounts and for several periods

 As a part of gathering, analysing, and sharing your company data, you might want to view actual amounts compared to budgeted amounts for all accounts and for several periods.
-You can do this from the **Chart of Accounts** page, by choosing the **G/L Balance/Budget** action.
+You can make this comparison from the **Chart of Accounts** page, by choosing the **G/L Balance/Budget** action.

 To learn more, go to [Analyse Actual Amounts Versus Budgeted Amounts](bi-how-analyze-actual-versus-budget.md).

-### <a name="analyze-data-by-dimensions"></a>Analyse data by dimensions
+### Analyse data by dimensions

 Dimensions are values that categorise entries so you can track and analyse them on documents, such as sales orders.
 Dimensions can, for example, indicate the project or department an entry came from.